apache/cordova-mobile-spec/README.md

 These set of tests is designed to be used with Cordova.
 You should initialize a fresh Cordova repository for a target platform and then toss these files into the www folder, replacing the contents.

-Make sure you include Cordova-\*.js in the www folder.
-You also need to edit Cordova.js to reference the Cordova-\*.js file you are testing.
+Make sure you include cordova-\*.js in the www folder.
+You also need to edit cordova.js to reference the version of cordova-\*.js file you are testing.
-For example, to test with Cordova-0.9.6.1, the Cordova.js file would be:
+For example, to test with cordova-0.9.6.1, edit the VERSION variable in the cordova.js file as follows:

-    document.write('<script type="text/javascript" charset="utf-8" src="../Cordova-0.9.6.1.js"></script>');
-    document.write('<script type="text/javascript" charset="utf-8" src="Cordova-0.9.6.1.js"></script>');
+    var VERSION='0.9.6.1';

 This is done so that you don't have to modify every HTML file when you want to test a new version of Cordova.